avidichard/keylockstat/README.md

 Display NumLock, CapsLock and ScrollLock status in notification area

-For those, like me, who do not have numlock, capslock and scrolllock status leds on their keyboards, this simple tool adds notification area icons.
+For those, like me, who do not have NumLock, CapsLock and ScrollLock status leds on their keyboards or want a visual reference in the notifications area, this simple tool adds notification area icons.

 Fully customizable.